meyermanagement/mega-history/README.md

 **Enhanced history tracking on objects.**:
 * Track as many fields as desired, beyond Salesforce limits
+* Track objects that you can't normally track
+* Prioritize & highlight certain fields
+* See complete start to end timeline of child records

 **View history of child records on parents**:
-* CRUD History: See when child records were created, deleted, and undeleted on parent and/or grand-parent records
+* CRUD History: See when child records were created, deleted, and undeleted on multiple parent records
 * See Field History of child records on parent records
-* (future enhancements) control visibility based on FLS of current user
-* (future enhancements) create different views based on profiles and/or record types
+* Create different views based on profiles and/or record types

 **Import history from external systems**:
 * Flexible Import of data allows you to show your record history even when migrating data from one system into Salesforce